The Alberta Health Care Aide Directory:

 - Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Deemed Competent – In Progress

-For further information and assistance with the Alberta Health Care Aide Directory, we have developed a Toolkit.
-In approximately June, additional online assistance with registration logistics will be available.
+For further information and assistance with the Alberta Health Care Aide Directory, we have developed Toolkits and Videos.

 For more information about the Alberta HCA Directory please check out the Frequently Asked Questions.